tensorflow/swift/Usage.md

 [[0.680704]]
 ```

 **Note:** the `-O` flag enables Swift to run with optimizations.
 This is currently required for some programs that use the `TensorFlow` module to run properly.
 This will become unnecessary when the compiler implementation is completed.
+Check out the [FAQ](https://github.com/tensorflow/swift/blob/master/FAQ.md#why-do-i-get-error-array-input-is-not-a-constant-array-of-tensors) for more details.

 The Swift interpreter ran your program and printed the classifier's prediction, as expected.